The Aphrodite Inheritance

 Wealthy antiquities collector Eugene Hellman was played by Paul Maxwell - "Sam Webber" from The Lotus Eaters .
 Maxwell was born in Canada in 1921 and became a naturalised American.
 He had a moderately successful career in Hollywood, but wanted to do stage work as well, which meant working on Broadway and a life split between New York and California.
 In December 1959 he took a calculated risk and moved to London - where he could combine the two careers.
 By the time he came to do The Lotus Eaters Maxwell was one of a handful of actors who had cornered the market playing "Americans" on British television.
 To a whole TV generation he was "Steve Tanner" the GI who married Coronation Street's Elsie Tanner.
 He also, famously, provided the voice for Steve Zodiac in the puppet series Firebal XL5.
 Maxwell died in 1991.

-Stefan Gryff Charalambos
+(Stefan Gryff) Stefan Gryff

 Born in Warsaw in 1939, Stefan Gryff emigrated in 1957 with his parents to Australia, where he finished school and became a British subject.
 Gryff studied law at the University of Sydney and practised criminal law for a time but his real interest lay in acting and he came to London in 1965 to join Brian Rix's Whitehall Theatre Company.
-Gryff appeared on BBC television in the late 60's in a number of the Whitehall farces.
+Gryff appeared on BBC television in the late '60s in a number of the Whitehall farces.

 Gryff had starred in both Bird's previous BBC serials: The Lotus Eaters (1972-3) and Who Pays The Ferryman?
 (1977).
 He had also appeared in "Safe Conduct", one of two episodes Michael Bird wrote for the BBC drama series Quiller, broadcast in November 1975.
 The two men had become friends and when The Aphrodite Inheritance came along Gryff was happy to be working once more with Bird.

-In any case, any hope we may have had of encountering "Colonel" Krasakis, his jurisdiction miraculously extended as far as Cyprus, disappeared when we were introduced to Inspector Dimas.
+Any hope we may have had of encountering "Colonel" Krasakis, his jurisdiction miraculously extended as far as Cyprus, disappeared when we were introduced to Inspector Dimas.
 Continuing the tradition of Michael Bird's "philosophical policemen", Dimas was level-headed, sensible and given to learned pronouncements, although he had a much shorter fuse than Krasakis.
 He was played by Godfrey James, an old friend of the writer, who six years earlier had played "Nicholson" the sinister, uncompromising British spy in The Lotus Eaters .

 Michael J Bird Tribute Website